What you need to know:

 Edfinancial Services has been servicing federal student loans for years, and in that time, it has developed a reputation for poor customer service.

-On the surface, Edfinancial Services seems like a reputable student loan servicer — for example, it has an A+ rating with the Better Business Bureau.
-But based on our survey of the best federal student loan servicers, Edfinancial Services ranked fourth out of nine servicers.
+On the surface, Edfinancial Services seems like a reputable student loan servicer — for example, it has an B+ rating with the Better Business Bureau (BBB).
+Additionally, based on our survey of the best federal student loan servicers, Edfinancial Services ranks second for existing servicers.

-In our most recent Student Loan Planner Loan Servicer Survey, only four respondents had Edfinancial student loans.
-By comparison, we had 176 respondents who had loans serviced by Fedloan Servicing.
-Of the four responses about Edfinancial, one person said the servicer was only informative when it benefited the company.
-Another respondent suggested that Edfinancial’s customer service reps were uninformed.
+In our most recent Student Loan Planner® Loan Servicer Survey in 2024, only 17 respondents had Edfinancial student loans.
+By comparison, we had 266 respondents who had loans serviced by MOHELA.

-Currently, there are only 12 complaints about Edfinancial Services in 2020 in the Consumer Financial Protection Bureau’s Consumer Complaint Database.
-The low number might be attributed, however, to the pause on federal student loan payments through September 30, 2020, under the CARES Act.
-Among the complaints listed, though, are issues with how payments are applied and errors reporting payments to credit bureaus.
+Currently, there are about 1,000 complaints about Edfinancial Services from 2020 to present day in the Consumer Financial Protection Bureau (CFPB) Consumer Complaint Database.
+This number is likely limited to the pause on federal student loan payments under the CARES Act, which was then extended all the way until August 30, 2023.
+Among the complaints listed, though, are issues with how payments are applied and errors reporting monthly payments to credit bureaus.

 Edfinancial Services is a ‘middle of the road’ servicer

-As mentioned earlier, we ranked Edfinancial Services No. 4 on our list of the best student loan servicers.
-Part of that ranking was a lack of data compared to other servicers.
+As mentioned earlier, Edfinancial Services ranks No. 2 on our list of the best student loan servicers.
+That said, there's a lot left to be desired when it comes to the quality of federal student loan servicers.

 What to do if Edfinancial Services is your new servicer